lherron2/independent-simulations/README.md

 To optimize resource allocation, you can follow these steps:

-1.In the first round of simulations, set them to run in the GPU partition for a very short amount of time.
+1. In the first round of simulations, set them to run in the GPU partition for a very short amount of time.
 Make sure the duration is greater than the sampling frequency so that a checkpoint is created.

-2.Once the short simulations have finished, set `resume = True`.
+2. Once the short simulations have finished, set `resume = True`.

-3.Re-submit the jobs to the scavenger partition.
+3. Re-submit the jobs to the scavenger partition.

 By doing this, the simulations will run when the cluster is underutilized, allowing for more high-priority simulations to take precedence.
 This approach helps optimize the usage of available resources on the cluster.